-1. Leave your puppy alone in his crate or puppy playroom for at least 30 minutes to an hour each day at first.
-Gradually increase that length of time to up to two hours for a pup three months and younger, or up to four hours for a pup from three to six months old.
+- Start by initially leaving your puppy alone in a crate or designated puppy playroom for at least 30 minutes to an hour each day.
+Gradually increase this duration to two hours for puppies three months and younger, or up to four hours for puppies between three and six months old.

-We recommend you leave your dog in a safe place, either a roomy crate or puppy playroom, whenever you leave the house until they’re about a year old, though some dogs may need a few extra months of training.
+It is recommended to leave your dog in a safe and spacious area, such as a crate or puppy playroom, whenever you leave the house until they reach about a year old.
+Some dogs may require a few extra months of training.

-3. Teach your dog that “quiet time” is a good thing by showing him how to settle down.
-Every so often, interrupt his playtime with short, quiet breaks.
-Tell your dog, “settle down,” and ask him to lie still for a second or two.
-Then reward him and resume playing.
+- Teach your dog to associate “quiet time” with something positive by showing them how to settle down.
+Occasionally interrupt their playtime with short, quiet breaks.
+Use the command “settle down” and ask your dog to lie still for a few seconds.
+Then reward them and resume playing.